dwinn/wallet-microservice/README.md

 # Wallet Microservice
-A simple example of a wallet microservice.
+This demo is a simple example of a wallet microservice in Java with Spring Boot 2.6.10.

-The project uses an H2 database, Liquibase, Swagger and Github Actions for CI/CD.
+The project also uses an H2 database, Liquibase, Swagger and Github Actions.

 ## Running Locally
 To run, first build the project: `./gradlew clean build`